paulfioravanti/steno-dictionaries/README.md

 The dictionaries are divided up into the following main types:

-1. **Alternative Briefs**: containing shortened or just alternative-stroked briefs based on personal preference, for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
+1. **Alternative Briefs**: containing shortened, or just alternatively-stroked, briefs based on personal preference, for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].